-The Federal Premium V-Shok load we tested uses the same 17 grain Speer TNT JHP bullet at a claimed MV of 2550 fps and ME of 245 ft. lbs.
+The Federal Premium V-Shok load we tested uses a 17 grain Speer TNT JHP bullet at a claimed MV of 2550 fps and ME of 245 ft. lbs.
 The catalog 100 yard velocity is 1900 fps and the 100 yard energy is 135 ft. lbs.
-Federal figures for 150 yards are 1620 fps and 100 ft. lbs.
-Incidentally, in a 10 MPH crosswind this bullet will drift 3.3" laterally at 100 yards, and a whopping 8" at 150 yards.
-Wind drift is the .17 HMR's Achilles heel.

 I prefer to zero a varmint rifle for its maximum point blank range (MPBR), allowing a 1.5" deviation above and below the line of sight.
-Accordingly, I sight-in my .17 HMR rifle to hit 1.5" high at 100 yards with the 17 Grain V-MAX bullet.
-This means the bullet hits dead on at 145 yards, and about 1.5" low at 165 yards, for a MPBR (+/- 1.5") of 165 yards.
+Accordingly, I sight-in my .17 HMR rifle to hit 1.5" high at 100 yards with the 17 Grain V-MAX bullet at a catalog MV of 2550 fps.
+This means the bullet hits dead on at 145 yards and about 1.5" low at 165 yards, for a MPBR (+/- 1.5") of 165 yards.
 At 200 yards you will need to hold 5.5" above the desired point of impact.
+Incidentally, in a 10 MPH crosswind this bullet will drift 3.3" laterally at 100 yards and a whopping 8" at 150 yards.
+Wind drift is the .17 HMR's Achilles heel.

 Rifle Range Protocol

+The testing was done over several range sessions.
+The ambient air temperature varied between 55 and 80 degrees.
+(If you don't like the weather in Eugene, wait a while and it will change.)
 Because the .17 HMR cartridge is very susceptible to the effects of wind, we tried to do our shooting on calm days.
-But there is always some air movement in the hills, and it does enlarge .17 HMR groups.
+However, there is always some air movement in the hills and it does enlarge .17 HMR groups.
 I am sure that the averages below would have been smaller if testing had taken place at an indoor range.
 Of course, varmint hunting is an outdoor sport, so these results are more indicative of real world performance.

 As always, it behooves anyone with a .17 HMR varmint rifle to do some accuracy testing to discover what load shoots best in his or her individual rifle.
-But after that, if you are still not getting respectable groups, either you or your rifle is probably the source of the problem. .17 HMR ammunition is pretty darn good!
+After that, if you are still not getting respectable groups, either you or your rifle is probably the source of the problem. .17 HMR ammunition is pretty darn good!

 Copyright 2005, 2015 by Chuck Hawks.
 All rights reserved.